Income Tax Brackets Explained (And How Much You Have To Pay)

 Here’s Ash’s chargeable income;

 So as you can see from this mini infographic, Ash falls into Category E in the income tax bracket.
-For Category E, he will be taxed 13% of his chargeable income for the first RM50,000, and another 13% for the next RM20,000, which means that he needs to pay RM6500 in taxes for this year.
+For Category E, he will be taxed 13% of his chargeable income for the first RM50,000.
+He will be taxed another 13% for the next RM20,000, which means that he needs to pay RM6500 in taxes for this year.

 Use our Malaysia LHDN eFiling guide and income tax calculator

-So there you have it, a breakdown of all the tax income brackets, and how to find out where you belong to in the tax income brackets.
+So there you have it, a breakdown of all the tax income brackets.
+We hope this helps you find out where you belong to in the tax income brackets.

 Still have questions about income tax?
 Why not check out our complete and comprehensive income tax guide or use the iMoney income tax calculator to find out how much you need to pay.